-The replacement mechanism for ss always works like that for constants: The name of the variable is replaced by the element values.
-If we iterate through a list 'a', 'b', 'c' and the iteration index is named ss, we get for ss one by one a, b, c - not the String values.
-To reproduce the original list elements we have to enclose ss in citation marks.
+The replacement mechanism for %s% always works like that for constants: The name of the variable is replaced by the element values.
+If we iterate through a list 'a', 'b', 'c' and the iteration index is named %s%, we get for %s% one by one a, b, c - not the String values.
+To reproduce the original list elements we have to enclose %s% in citation marks.